sanbec234/ip-ml-project-psg/README.md

 # STEPS TO RUN

-1. INSTALL REQUIREMENTS FROM "requirements.txt" and "requirements_GPU.txt"
+1. Install requirements from "requirements.txt" and "requirements_GPU.txt"
-2. run main.py
+2. run main.py using "python main.py"